“The world is moving so fast these days that the man who says it can’t be done is generally interrupted by someone doing it.” ― Elbert Hubbard

 The world moves fast, and keeping up with the fast-changing digital media is not enough.
 People don’t want to be slowed down by lagging site load times.
 They expect the type of agility and speed that is simple, seamless, and effortless when they are browsing the web.
 Performance sites are profitable sites, so before we dive in let’s remind ourselves just how important page speed is for the industries relying heavily on website traffic, in particular, Advertising & Marketing, Hospitality, Technology and Communications & Distribution.

-In this article, you will learn:1 - Why does page load time matter?
+1. Why does page load time matter?

 Google proclaimed, in January 2018, that it’ll begin to incorporate page speed and usability of web-pages as a ranking factor in their search algorithms.
 When Google identifies persistent user pain points, it develops algorithms to promote more usable pages over less usable ones based on its page experience signal, when ranking the sites that appear in Google search results.